ThomasCarstens/jekyll/_posts/2018-06-16-Is-this-a-Les-Paul-or-is-it-a-Strat.md

 ### Data setup

 "First, there was data..."
 Well, there needs to be anyways.
 So one convenient way of getting hold of image data is to use [Google Image Search](https://images.google.com).
-There is a neat Chrome extension for image harvesting () - but I do not like using Chrome on my Macs since it always makes my system grind to a hold after some time so I used another python library called [google_images_download](https://github.com/hardikvasa/google-images-download).
+There is a neat [Chrome extension](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en) for image harvesting - but I find that Chrome still plain sucks on a Mac so I went for another python library called [google_images_download](https://github.com/hardikvasa/google-images-download) that does the same job.

 ```bash
 # install google image downloader and pull images